pppxiyu/AH_estimator_ml/README.md

 `run_prototypeLevel.py` runs the model for the selected prototype.
 Keep it for debugging purposes.

-`run_resumeEval.py` and `run_resumeScaleUp.py` are kept for debugging purposes.
-They reload the saved estimations on the prototype level and redo the scaling up to census tract level or the metrics calculation/visualiztion.
-Please also use `run_resumeEval.py` to run new evaluation functions, if further custom evaluation of the estimation is needed
+`run_resumeEval.py` are kept for debugging and customization purposes.
+It reloads the saved estimations for evaluations.